 Notice how the ad focuses solely on “you,” while evoking all sorts of emotions such as curiosity, jealously, revenge, and satisfaction.
 It’s incredible what YOU can do with so few characters to work with.

-More commonly known as FOMO, or fear of missing out.
+I believe the official marketing psychology term is FOMO, or fear of missing out.
 We’ve all had this feeling – let’s say your friends are going to a summer barbeque while you’re stuck putting in extra hours at the office.
 Believe it or not, this also happens when shopping online, doing research, and reading ad copy.

 Loss aversion is the psychological term – it’s actually in our DNA to feel FOMO.
 Marketers often use the fact that people prefer avoiding losses to acquiring gains to instill this fear of missing out, resulting in more clicks and conversions.
 The key to instilling this feeling in the searcher is inserting some form of urgency.
 As in you WILL be left out of this sale if you don’t buy TODAY, or you WILL NOT get a free trial if you don’t sign up before this date.

 The easiest way to do this within your ad copy?
 Implement ad customizer countdowns and limited time sale promos to fuel this fear of loss.
 Ad customizers come in many shapes and sizes, but the gist is you can run a special deal that updates in real-time without having to maintain ads manually.
 Learn more and try them.